 Congrats on graduating! :) Be proud of yourself and all that you have accomplished so far.
 It must feel good to be done with school, right?
 After all those final exams, essays, and assignments, you’re now enjoying the freedom of summer.
 But for those of you moving onto post-secondary school, there’s a lot to think about.
 Your parents have probably tried to talk to you about “your future,” but since it’s hard to listen to parents sometimes, maybe this letter from me might help instead.

 Since I was the older sister, and one of the oldest cousins in my family, I didn’t have many people to get advice from.
 I made a lot of mistakes over the years, and I had to learn the hard way.
-But now that I’m closing in on 30 (or the 2nd anniversary of my 29th birthday), hopefully I can offer you the words of wisdom I wish I had been given when I was your age.
+But now that I’m closing in on 30 (or the first anniversary of my 29th birthday), hopefully I can offer you the words of wisdom I wish I had been given when I was your age.

 We all know that we should be putting some of the money we earn – whether it’s through a part-time job or gifted money – into a savings account.
 But it’s not just something adults do – it’s something we all need to be doing as soon as we start to buy things on our own.